ARE YOU READY TO PUBLISH IN REULEAUX?

 Reuleaux accepts undergraduate research for publication in a variety of formats, including full-length papers, abbreviated works, abstracts, and other spotlight pieces.
 Full-length papers and other extended documents will be published in their entirety online and cited in the printed issue of Reuleaux—the printed issue will showcase the more abbreviated spotlight pieces.
 All publications will be submitted to the Mines Institutional Repository and listed under the same DOI, making them easily discoverable and citable.
 If you intend to publish a full-length paper with Reuleaux you must also submit an abbreviated spotlight of some form to be published in print.
 This will grab the reader’s attention and encourage them to further explore your research online!
 You do not need to publish a full-length paper in order to publish a spotlight article.

-As a two-page visual counterpart to the written spotlight, this submission category carries the same scope.
-However, the visual spotlight places an emphasis on graphic design over formal writing, displaying information in a “poster presentation” design style.
-The submission should be stand-alone with table captions and references to guide the viewer, but figures and images are employed as the primary communicative tools.
+As a two-page visual counterpart to the Written Spotlight, this submission category carries the same scope.
+However, the Visual Spotlight places an emphasis on graphic design over formal writing, displaying information in a “poster presentation” design style.
+The submission should be stand-alone with table captions and references to guide the viewer, but figures and images should be the primary communicative tools.
 Again, basic information pertaining to objectives, methods, results, and study limitations should be included.
 Think of it like a poster presentation that can stand on its own in a printed format.